 - Preheat the oven to 200°C (400°F) and line a large baking sheet with parchment paper.

-- Chop the pumpkin, cauliflower, and parsnip into approximately equal pieces, about 3cm (1in.).
+- Chop the pumpkin, cauliflower, and parsnip into approximately equal pieces, about 3 cm (1 inches).
 The cauliflower florets can be a bit larger.

 - Place the vegetables onto the prepared tray and mix with the onion, garlic, sage, rosemary, olive oil, salt, and pepper.
 Roast for 20-25 minutes, or until softened and lightly golden.
 Chill for at least 20 minutes in a cool spot before assembling.500 grams pumpkin, 400 grams cauliflower, 2 medium parsnips, 1 red onion, 3 cloves garlic, 2 sage leaves, 2 tablespoons rosemary leaves, 1 tablespoon olive oil, 1 teaspoon sea salt, 1/2 teaspoon black pepper

 - Once the vegetables have cooled, roll out the puff pastry between two sheets of parchment paper.
 Place the pastry into the middle of the baking dish, with the sides overhanging the dish.1 sheet vegan puff pastry

 - Add the vegetables to the middle of the dish.
 Fold the pastry over and gently press with your fingers to seal.
-Brush with the egg (if using) and cut a few slits into the top of the pie with a sharp knife.
+Brush with the egg (if using) and cut a few slits into the top of the pie with a sharp knife.1 egg

 - Bake for 30-35 minutes, or until very golden.
 Serve hot.